fermisurfaces/IFermi/README.md

 The core classes in IFermi are:

-- `Inerpolator`: to take a band structure on a uniform k-point mesh and interpolate it onto a denser mesh.
+- `Interpolator`: to take a band structure on a uniform k-point mesh and interpolate it onto a denser mesh.
 - `FermiSurface`: to store isosurfaces and reciprocal lattice information.
 - `FermiSurfacePlotter`: to plot a Fermi surface from a `FermiSurface` object.